 Movers Valuation vs. Moving Insurance

-In the US, insurance company practices are regulated by each state's Insurance department.
-Each insurer is responsible for handling the claims of its customers and complaints arising during the claims process can be referred to the state's Insurance department if they are not satisfactorily resolved by the insurer.
+In the United States, insurance company practices are regulated by the Insurance departments of each state.
+Each insurer is responsible for handling its customers’ claims, and any complaints that arise during the claims process can be referred to the state’s Insurance department if the insurer is unable to resolve them satisfactorily.

-On the other hand, moving companies are NOT insurance companies.
-In order for them to sell moving insurance, they would need to be licensed to sell insurance and would be subject to the same regulations as insurance companies.
-That's not something your typical moving company would want to do.
-Still, they want to offer some protection to their customers if damage or loss occurs to their personal property while it's in their possession.
-This protection is known as mover's valuation.
+Movers, on the other hand, are NOT insurance companies.
+To sell moving insurance, they would need to be licensed to sell insurance and would be subject to the same regulations as insurance companies.
+That is something that a typical moving company would not do.
+Nonetheless, they want to protect their customers in the event that their personal property is damaged or lost while in their possession.
+This is known as mover’s valuation.

-When used in the moving industry, valuation is the predetermined limit of liability that a mover has for your property while it's in the mover's possession.
-This amount is specified within your moving documents.
+The term “valuation” in the moving industry refers to the predetermined limit of liability that a mover has for your property while it is in their possession.
+This amount is specified in your moving documents.

-For an interstate move, the Federal Motor Carrier Safety Administration (FMCSA), which regulates interstate moves and those international moves that begin or end in the United States, requires movers to provide their customers with at least two valuation options be made available by movers to their customers:
+The Federal Motor Carrier Safety Administration (FMCSA), which regulates interstate and international moves that start or end in the United States, requires movers to provide their customers with at least two valuation options for an interstate move:

-- Released Valuation is the standard protection that a moving company must provide at no additional charge.
-This type of valuation provides protection at the rate of 60 cents per pound.
-A 10,000 pound shipment would have a total valuation of only $6,000.
-Worse yet, the 60 cents per pound applies to each item in the shipment.
-So if a 40-pound television were damaged, for example, the moving company's responsibility for the television would not exceed $24.
-Depreciation applies, but there is no deductible and no added cost to the customer.
+- Released Valuation is the standard protection that a moving company must provide at no extra cost.
+With this type of valuation, protection is provided at a rate of 60 cents per pound.
+A 10,000-pound shipment would be only $6,000 in value.
+Worse, the 60 cents per pound fee is applied to each item in the shipment.
+As an example, if a 40-pound television is damaged, the moving company’s liability is limited to $24.
+Depreciation occurs, but there is no deductible or additional cost to the customer.
 Local and in-state moves may have different standard poundage valuations.

-- For an additional fee, your mover can provide Full Value Protection is available from your mover at an additional charge.
-Some moving companies now make this option the default.
-The base minimum amount of protection (valuation) mandated by the FMCSA is $5,000 or $4.00 per pound, whichever is greater, but movers are allowed to adjust the minimum amounts each year based on fluctuations in the Consumer Price Index.
-So at $4 per pound, a 10,000 pound shipment would have a minimum valuation of $40,000.
-The best part of this option is that the $4 (or whatever amount is purchased) per pound valuation is not applied to each item, so a 40-pound TV is NOT limited to $160.
-Instead, it's limited to its actual replacement cost.
+- For an additional fee, your mover can provide Full Value Protection.
+For some moving companies, this is now the default option.
+The FMCSA requires a base minimum amount of protection (valuation) of $5,000 or $4.00 per pound, whichever is greater, but movers can adjust the minimum amounts each year based on changes in the Consumer Price Index.
+So, at $4 per pound, a 10,000-pound shipment would be worth at least $40,000.
+The best part about this option is that the $4 (or whatever amount is purchased) per pound valuation does not apply to each item, so a 40-pound television is NOT limited to $160.
+It is instead limited to the cost of replacement.

 - You may be able to select No Deductible, a $250 Deductible, or a $500 Deductible for this valuation option.
-Of course, the higher the deductible you choose, the lower the cost of the coverage.
-Unless specifically listed and valued on your shipping documents, moving companies are allowed to restrict their liability for items that are worth more than $100 per pound.
+The higher the deductible, of course, the lower the cost of the coverage.
+Unless specifically listed and valued on your shipping documents, moving companies are allowed to limit their liability for items worth more than $100 per pound.

-- Declared Value - You select a cost per pound that you think represents the value of your possessions, say $2, $5, or even $8.
-The valuation per pound is then multiplied by the total weight of your goods to arrive at the total valuation for your move.
-So, if you select $8 per pound and your goods weigh in at 10,000 pounds, your total valuation is $80,000.
-Although each item is subject to depreciation (actual cash value), the limit is not applied per item, so your 40 pound TV used in the previous example is not limited to $320, but is only limited by its actual cash value - which may be more or less than $320.
+- Declared Value – You choose a price per pound that you believe represents the worth of your possessions, such as $2, $5, or even $8.
+The valuation per pound is then multiplied by the total weight of your belongings to determine the total valuation for your move.
+As a result, if you choose $8 per pound and your goods weigh 10,000 pounds, your total valuation is $80,000.
+Although each item is subject to depreciation (actual cash value), the limit is not applied per item, so your 40-pound TV in the previous example is not limited to $320, but is only limited by its actual cash value, which may be greater or less than $320.

-- Assessed Value or Lump Sum - This option is based on value rather than weight, and it may be a good choice if you are moving a large number of fairly valuable lightweight items.
-Essentially, you specify the value of the goods you are shipping, like $25,000.
-The amount you specify becomes the limit the mover can be liable for if you lost your entire shipment.
+- Assessed Value or Lump Sum – This option is based on value rather than weight, and it may be a good choice if you are moving a large number of fairly valuable lightweight items.
+Essentially, you specify the value of the goods being shipped, such as $25,000.
+The amount you specify becomes the maximum the mover can be held liable for if your entire shipment is lost.